felippe-regazio/unilight/README.md

 ## Cavets

-This is a toy projects and it was made for aesthetics only.
+This is a toy project and it was made for aesthetics only.
 Some of the cavets of a unicode highlighter are:

 1. Environments that does not support unicode can show a broken text
 2. Since unicode variations are basically hidden chars, the String may be bigger then it looks